 Taking on funding is a significant business decision that comes with real responsibility.
 Before you even sign an agreement, it’s important to be realistic about your ability to manage the repayment.
 The biggest risk is borrowing without a clear strategy for how the money will help you generate more income.
 Think it through: will these funds allow you to take on more clients?
 Will they help you run more efficiently?
 Having a solid plan for generating revenue ensures that the financing is a tool for growth, not a source of future stress.

-Create a Plan for Repayment
+How to Create a Smart Repayment Strategy

 A repayment plan doesn’t need to be complicated.
 It’s simply a roadmap that shows how you’ll manage your payments.
 Start by looking at your agency’s cash flow, paying close attention to the timing of your reimbursements from Medicaid, Medicare, or private pay clients.
 Since you know when money comes in, you can create a simple business budget that accounts for your repayment schedule.
 Planning ahead like this shows financial responsibility and gives you the confidence that you can handle the payments without straining your day-to-day operations.